ben854719/ben854719.github.io/README.md

 Hackathon 2025 (AI Thinker Ottawa - Build  to Convert):

 Our team has launched a website that offers affordable meal plan subscriptions.
-We have also develop an Avatar Agentic AI—a bilingual LLM model that enables users to ask questions about the meal plan pricing in English or French.
+We have also develop an Avatar Agentic AI where the user interacts with the LLM model by asking questions about the meal plans pricing in English or French.

-## Contact Information:
+## Contact Information

 [LinkedIn](https://www.linkedin.com/in/ben-nguyen-77a44832/)